bcooperstl/advent-of-code-2020/documentation/day20.md

 1) The first iteration involves getting the Tile class working.
 2) Classifying the tiles are corners, edges, or middle pieces.
 3) Answering part 1.
 Since I have the four corners, I can just multiply their IDs to get the answer.
 This still doesn't build the puzzle.
+4) Working the puzzle.
+This will use the classified tiles and lookup map to solve the puzzle.
+5) Creating the 8 copies (all 8 different orientations) of the puzzle.
+6) Finding Sea Monsters, which will solve Part 2.

 ### Representing a tile's border as an integer ###